svoisen/sean.voisen.org/_posts/2011-10-25-sifteo-development-mvc-ninject.markdown

 title: Sifteo development with MVC and Ninject
 ---

-_This is a [follow-up to previous tutorial](http://sean.voisen.org/blog/2011/10/up-and-running-with-sifteo-sdk/) on getting started with the Sifteo SDK.
+_This is a [follow-up to a previous tutorial](http://sean.voisen.org/blog/2011/10/up-and-running-with-sifteo-sdk/) on getting started with the Sifteo SDK.
 If you haven't at least managed to get the example applications from the SDK running, I suggest you start there first._

 Introduction
 ------------